apokalipto/devise_saml_authenticatable/README.md

 `saml_session_index_key` must be configured to support this feature.

-## Signing and Encrypting Authentication Requests
+## Signing and Encrypting Authentication Requests and Assertions

 ruby-saml 1.0.0 supports signature and decrypt.
 The only requirement is to set the public certificate and the private key.
 For more information, see [the ruby-saml documentation](https://github.com/onelogin/ruby-saml#signing).

+If you have multiple IdPs, the certificate and private key must be in the shared settings in `config/initializers/devise.rb`.

 ## Thanks